-The town centre has an enticing range of quality eateries, including a pie shop, cafes, fine dining restaurants and traditional pubs, so visitors won’t need to look far for a snack, drink or hearty meal.
+The town centre also has an enticing range of quality eateries, including the iconic Olinda Tea House, a pie shop, cafes, fine dining restaurants and traditional pubs, so visitors won’t need to look far for a snack, drink or hearty meal.

-Located 500m from Olinda village are the spectacular National Rhododendron Gardens which boast more than 270,000 colourful blooms and are open daily.
+Located 500m from Olinda village is the spectacular The Dandenong Ranges Botanic Garden which boasts more than 270,000 colourful blooms and is open daily.

-Another must-see tourist attraction is Cloudehill Nursery and Gardens which was inspired by the arts and crafts gardens of England.
-The stunning property is divided into some 20 ‘garden room’ featuring changing exhibits of sculptures and garden art.
+Another must-see tourist attraction is Cloudehill Gardens, inspired by England's arts and crafts gardens.
+The stunning property is divided into some 20 ‘garden rooms’ featuring changing exhibits of sculptures and garden art.

-Book a pampering session at one of the tranquil day spas or wellness centres which offer soothing massages and beauty treatments.
-Alternatively, many accommodation places are happy to arrange for therapists to come to you.
+Book a pampering session at a day spa or wellness centres offering soothing massages and beauty treatments.
+Alternatively, many accommodation places are happy to arrange for therapists to visit you.

-Olinda is a great base for a short stay in the Dandenongs, with more than 100 great B&Bs – offering contemporary to classic style accommodation – in and around the village.
+Olinda is an excellent base for a short stay in the Dandenong Ranges, with more than 100 great B&Bs – offering contemporary to classic style accommodation – in and around the village.

-Or explore another great Village of the Dandenong Ranges like Sassafras or Mount Dandenong just minutes away.
+Make sure to explore another great Village of the Dandenong Ranges like Sassafras or Mount Dandenong, which is just minutes away.